 Considering a full multiple equation of all factors in indigenous Matabele goat Model 14: BWT = -45.917 + 0.765HG + 0.149WTH + 0.054BL + 0.126RH (70%) and BWT = 20.694 + 0.593HG + 0.120WTH - 0.196BL + 0.153RH (58%).
-Our coefficients of determination (R^2) results for y yrs. old females in indigenous Matabele goats for HG are in the same range reported in nondescript Kashmiri (Kashir) goat^[51].
-However, using HG as a sole predictor, our results are on the lower side of the coefficient of determination (59% to 81% accuracy) for predicting the body weight reported in Nigerian red Sokoto goats^[52].
-However, our results confirm the observation by Mavule et al.^[53] in Zulu sheep and also report heart girth as an indicator in live weight estimation^[13].
-Salako et al.^[54] reported that CG was the best predictor of BW in small ruminants.
+Our coefficients of determination ( $R^2$ ) results for y yrs. old females in indigenous Matabele goat for HG are with the same range reported in nondescript Kashmiri (Kashir) goat[51].
+However, HG as a sole predictor our results are at the lower side of coefficient of determination 59% to 81% accuracy for predicting the body weight reported in Nigerian red Sokoto goats[52].
+However, our results confirm the observation by Mavule et al.[53] in Zulu sheep and also reported heart girth as indicator in live weight estimation[13].
+Salako et al.[54] reported that CG was the best predictor to BW in small ruminants.

-The development of preliminary and optimum regression equations for prediction of BW in both indigenous Matabele goat females and indigenous Sabi sheep of Zimbabwe is presented in Tables 3 and 4, respectively.
-The most pertinent issue in predicting body weight using linear body measurements is that it is difficult to measure many LBMs in the field; hence, the use of fewer variables with a slightly compromised coefficient of determination might be considered.
-In the present study, using HG as a sole predictor could give an optimal regression equation for predicting body weight in field conditions for both indigenous Matabele goat females and indigenous Sabi sheep females.
-The optimal regression models for easily measuring body weight using HG are BWT = -46.711 + 1.006 HG ($R^2 = 60\%$) and BWT = -15.209 + 0.586 HG ($R^2 = 53\%$) for indigenous Matabele goats and indigenous Sabi sheep, respectively.
+Development of preliminary and optimum regression equations for prediction of BW in both indigenous Matabele goat females and indigenous Sabi sheep of Zimbabwe are presented in Tables 3 and 4, respectively.
+The most pertinent issue in predicting body weight using linear body measurements is that it is difficult to measure many LBMs in the field hence use of less variables with a slightly compromised coefficient of determination might be considered, In the present study using HG as a sole predictor could give optimal regression equation for prediction body weight in field condition for both indigenous Matabele goat females and indigenous Sabi sheep females.
+The optimal regression models for easily measuring body weight using HG are BWT = -46.711 + 1.006HG ( $R^2 = 60$ %) and BWT = -15.209 + 0.586HG ( $R^2 = 53$ %) for indigenous Matabele goat and indigenous Sabi sheep, respectively.
 Smallholder farmers can use HG measurements to estimate body weight in both indigenous Sabi sheep and indigenous Matabele goat females at the age of 4 years.